 A Bill de Blasio presidency would make America like the groundhog the NYC mayor 'killed': Mark Steyn

-However slim the odds of a Bill de Blasio win in the 2020 White House race, but America would not fare well under the newest Democratic candidate's presidency.
+However slim the odds of a Bill de Blasio win in the 2020 White House race, America would not fare well under the newest Democratic candidate's presidency.

 So said Mark Steyn, who on Thursday night reminded "Tucker Carlson Tonight" viewers of how de Blasio appeared to drop a New York City groundhog during a Groundhog Day appearance in 2014.